SyncfusionExamples/WPF-Diagram-Examples/Samples/Port/PortToolOverride/README.md

 # Sample to override the default behaviour of the port using SetTool method

-This sample demonstrates how to override the default behaviour or action of the port using SetTool method in SfDiagram.
+This sample demonstrates how to override the default behaviour or action of the port using SetTool method in [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram) (SfDiagram).

+By default, click and drag action on port will draw a new connection.
+This default behavior can be modified at runtime by using the SetTool() method of [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram) (SfDiagram).

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/port/port